pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/authentication.md

 #### 5. Contact Pactflow to enable your IdP

-Send your unique metadata URL to us by contacting support at <a href="mailto:support@pactflow.io">support@pactflow.io</a>.
+Send your unique metadata URL to us by contacting support at support@pactflow.io.

 ### Azure Active Directory